I’ve been asked countless times whether my experiences paralleled the movie, Drumline.

 A line gets tight with sectional practice, not by challenging for a spot in a show just days away, somehow maintaining drill and musical integrity despite a last-minute member switch.
 The P1 – P4 ranking system was laughable.

 It’s ‘drill’, not formations.
 What about stick height?
 Why march a multiple-bass ensemble but play unison, and not tune tonally?
 Sounded like dirt.
 Snare music does not contain sharps and flats, with no percussion markup.

 Placement auditions are heard not by peers in a public setting, but by Directors and staff.
 The ability to sightread a chart is a given, not learned by rote à la Devon Miles.
-Dave Satterfield would have chomped that chump for brunch day 1.
+Dave Satterfield would have checked that chump day 1.

 No decent section leader rules by intimidation; there was far too much competition and animosity within this group.